bouldev/PhoenixBuilder/BDump File Format.md

 ## Basic File Structure

-BDump v3 file's extension is `.bdx`, and the general header of it is `BD@`, which stands for that the file is compressed with brotli compression algorithm.
-Note that there's also a header `BDZ` that stands for the file is compressed with gzip compression algorithm, which is no longer supported by FastBuilder Phoenix today since it has been deprecated for a long time and it's hard to find this type's file again.
-We define this kind of header as "compression header"  and the content after it is compressed with the compression algorithm it indicates.
+BDump v3 file's extension is `.bdx`, and the general header of it is `BD@`, which stands for that the file was compressed with brotli compression algorithm.
+Note that there's also a header `BDZ` that stands for the file was compressed with gzip compression algorithm, which is no longer supported by FastBuilder Phoenix today since it has been deprecated for a long time and it's hard to find this type's file again.
+We define such kind of header as "compression header"  and the content after it is compressed with the compression algorithm it indicates.

 > Tip: BDump v2's extension is `.bdp` and the header is `BDMPS\0\x02\0`.

 The header of the compressed content is `BDX\0`, and the author's player name that terminated with `\0` is followed right after it.
 Then the content after it is the command with arguments that written one-by-one tightly.
 Each command id would take 1 byte of space, like what an `unsigned char` do.

-All the operations depend a `Vec3` value represents the current position of the "brush".
+All the operations depend a `Vec3` value that represents the current position of the "brush".

 Let's see the list of commands first.